Is Your Email Marketing Being Flagged as Spam?

 1. Use a Reputable Service

-You want to make sure to increase as much as possible the messages that actually get to destination, in relation to the number of emails sent.
+You want to make sure to increase the messages as much as possible.
+The messages that actually get to the destination, in relation to the number of emails sent.

 If you think about it, that’s a parameter that is affected both from the ESP (email service provider) and you (the business).

-It’s therefore important to invest on a great autoresponder (for example, GetResponse has 99% email deliverability) and make sure to keep increasing your online reputation.
+It’s therefore important to invest in a great autoresponder (for example, GetResponse has 99% email deliverability) and make sure to keep increasing your online reputation.

-You need to work on creating a clear policy which respect your subscribers and being sure to build your mailing list with a double opt-in.
+You need to work on creating a clear policy that respects your subscribers and be sure to build your mailing list with a double opt-in.

 It’s also suggested to have a clear unsubscribe process that gives users the chance to quit your newsletter right away.

 Maintaining your mailing list as clean as possible is a basic point to keep atop deliverability, which means enhancing your reputation as a sender and respecting the CAN-SPAM act.It's also suggested to have a clear unsubscribe process that gives users the chance to quit your newsletter right away. #emailmarketing Click To Tweet